Weilando/Shoppinglist/README.md

 # reacttest

-This project helps me to remember and improve my React skills.
+This project helps me to refresh and improve my React skills.
-My idea is to build a simple shoppinglist, using React and Redux.
+I want to build a simple shoppinglist, using React (and maybe Redux).
+Of course there are several similar projects all over the place, but I simply want to practise.
+The project should not be seen as a prototype etc..

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).